-Changes in this permit for Outfall #001 include the revision of ammonia final effluent limits using new ecoregional pH and temperature data.
+Changes in this permit for Outfall #001 include the revision of final effluent limits for ammonia using new ecoregional pH and temperature data.
 See Part II of the Fact Sheet for further information regarding the addition, revision, and removal of effluent parameters.
-Special conditions were updated to include the revision of the Electronic Discharge Monitoring Report (eDMR) Submission System, the revision of reporting Non-Detects, and the removal of special condition regarding sludge treatment, storage, and disposal, but this permit is still subject to Standard Conditions Part III.
+Special conditions were updated to include the revision of the Electronic Discharge Monitoring Report (eDMR) Submission System, the revision of reporting non-detects, and the removal of the special condition regarding sludge/biosolids, but treatment, storage, and disposal of sludge/biosolids shall comply with Standard Conditions Part II.